yvvki/bunup/docs/docs/guide/typescript-declarations.md

 The result is clean declarations with no duplicates, improved readability, and reduced bundle size.

 ::: info
-Splitting is enabled by default if:
+Declaration splitting is enabled by default if code splitting is enabled.
-- Using ESM format
-- Code splitting is enabled
 :::

 ## Minification